-A Loan & Training Officer from MicroLoan Foundation visited Enala's village in 2014 and she was invited to join the first group.
-With a loan of 20,000 kwacha (about £30 at the time) she travelled to a trading centre 70km away.
-She was able to buy four baskets of tomatoes and fish which she brought back to sell at her local market.
-Enala was able to earn a weekly profit of around 1,500 kwacha (£2.25) which meant she was able to generate a modest income.
+A MicroLoan Loan and Training Officer visited Enala's village in 2014 and she was invited to join the first group.
+With a loan of 20,000 kwacha (about £30 at the time) she travelled to a trading centre 70km away and was able to buy four baskets of tomatoes and fish which she brought back to sell at her local market.
+Enala was able to earn a weekly profit of around 1500 kwacha (£2.25) which meant that as well as repaying her loan, she was able to generate a modest income.